BNSC1/android-notes/README.md

 - `ViewHolder`: draws for individual items

+If the `RecyclerView` is expected to have the same height and width regardless of how many items it holds, `RecyclerView.setHasFixedSize(true)` may improve performance by not calling `requestLayout()` every time an item is added/removed/changed

 `SnapHelper`: a helper class that helps to implement snapping behavior in a `RecyclerView`.
 Snapping behavior refers to the behavior of automatically scrolling the RecyclerView to the nearest view when the user stops scrolling.

 `RecycledViewPool`: can be used to share view pool between `RecyclerView`s, optimizing their performance